Crocheting helped me quiet all the noise inside so that I could focus. (MaryAnne Constantine)

 Simple Crochet Bookmarks

-Would you like a quick project to bless someone and use up those bits of yarn left after bigger projects?
+Would you like a quick project to bless someone and use up those bits of yarn left after other projects?
 Try these simple bookmark patterns: Heartfelt Windows and Flowers Abloom!